-Math League is a competitive academic league competing in the Minnesota State High School Mathematics League with other math league teams in Minnesota.
+Holy Family Math League is a competitive academic league that competes in the Minnesota State High School Mathematics League.
 Students compete in a variety of high school level math topics.

-Holy Family Math League competes in the Canterbury Division consisting of Delano, ISM, Northfield, Lakeville, and Shakopee.
+Holy Family Math League competes in the Canterbury Division consisting of Chaska/Chanhassen, Delano, ISM/Eagle Ridge Academy, Northfield, Lakeville, and Farmington.
 Mr. Gary Kannel coaches math league and practices occur after school.
 The division holds five meets per year from November through February, as well as a state tournament in February.
 Each year between 20-25% of the Holy Family student body compete with our math league teams.

-The problems divide into five events – Individuals A, B, C, and D, and the team event.
+The math problems divide into five events – Individuals A, B, C, and D, and the team event.
 Events A, B, C, and D usually consist of Algebra, Geometry, Algebra 2/PreCalculus, and others topics.
-The team event is a mix of all four.
+The team event in Math League is a mix of all four.